 2.4.1 Statistical Tests

-This analysis was conducted to ascertain if there was significant statistical differences between river colour in each catchment.
+This analysis was conducted to ascertain if there were significant statistical differences between river colour in each catchment.
 A Mann-Whitney U test was used to test for statistical differences between mean colour concentrations in the Glenamong and Black and the Glenamong and Srahrevagh rivers.
 As the Black and Srahrevagh rivers are in the same river system, a non-parametric Wilcoxon Signed Rank Test was used to test for statistical differences between their colour concentrations.

 2.4.2 Time series decomposition